deveshm/connormcgarr.github.io/_posts/2019-05-13-Admin-Express-0day.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/xor.png" alt="">

 I still cannot figure out exactly why, but if I did not restore the original stack pointer, the shellcode broke.
 The shellcode seems to need one instruction executed before the call to ```msvcrt.system``` occurs, in order for the application not to trip over itself.
-As conveluted as it may sound, this is the best rationale I can come up.
-If anyone has any better information on this- PLEASE LET ME KNOW!
+As convoluted as it may sound, this is the best rationale I can come up.
+If anyone has any better information on this - PLEASE LET ME KNOW!
 My contact information is available on the [homepage](https://connormcgarr.github.io).

 Recall from above that we saved the old stack pointer in ECX.
 We can use another subtraction method to do this.
 We will use a `MOV` instruction to move ECX into ESP.